-1. Risk Assessment and Further Specific Actions Necessary Risk Profile (High, Medium or Low) Record of actions necessary?
+Risk Assessment and Further Specific Actions Necessary Risk Profile (High, Medium or Low) Record of actions necessary?
 Date of completed actions

 Work and/or study Factors

 Travel and Transportation Factors

 Location and/or Regional Factors

 General/Environmental Health Factors

 Individual Student Factors

 Insurance Limitations

 2. Conclusions Record of actions necessary?
 Date of completed actions

 Is a site safety visit required before placement is approved?
 Yes / No

 Are the risks tolerable such that the placement can be approved?
 Yes / No

-Prepared by:

-Date:

-Have the above actions been completed?Yes / No
+Is a site safety visit required before placement is approved?
+Yes / No Are the risks tolerable such that the placement can be approved?
+Yes / No Prepared by: Da ite: Have the above actions been completed?Yes / No (print name:) approve this placer ment.

-I (print name:

-) approve this placement.